Bing Search API use and display requirements

 - Transferred responses must:

-- For responses from the Bing Web, Image, News, and Video APIs, display language indicating the response was obtained through an internet search experience powered by Bing (for example, "Powered by Bing," "Learn more about this image on Bing," or using the Bing logo);
+- For responses from the Bing Web, Image, News, Video, and Visual APIs, display language indicating the response was obtained through an internet search experience powered by Bing.
+For example, you can display language such as "Powered by Bing" or "Learn more about this image on Bing," or you can use the Bing logo.

-- For responses from the Bing Custom Search API, display language indicating the response was obtained through an internet search experience (for example, "Learn more about this search result”);
+- For responses from the Bing Custom Search API, display language indicating the response was obtained through an internet search experience.
+For example, you can display language such as "Learn more about this search result.”

-- Prominently display the full query used to generate the response; and
+- Prominently display the full query used to generate the response.

 - Include a prominent link or similar attribution to the underlying source of the response, either directly or through the search engine (bing.com, m.bing.com, or your custom search service, as applicable).